Flex your design muscles

 How do engineers influence the water we use and drink?
-Engineers at ReNUWIt are re-inventing the nation's urban water infrastructure.
-Be a water engineer and design your own city to make stormwater safe, sustainable, and (re)useable.
+Engineers at ReNUWIt are re-inventing the nation’s urban water infrastructure.
+Be a water engineer and design your own systems to make urban water safe, sustainable, and (re)useable.
 For more information about ReNUWIt visit their website at renuwit.org.